Founded Mar 2023 · AI lab · Now part of SpaceX (Nasdaq: SPCX) since Feb 2026

 Customers and partners xAI has surfaced in primary-source posts, plus the counterparties that have disclosed xAI exposure on their own surfaces. xAI does not publish a customer-concentration disclosure (private; no 10-K); the roster below is intentionally limited to what is publicly verifiable.

-On July 14, 2025 the U.S. Department of Defense awarded contracts with a $200 million ceiling each to xAI, OpenAI, Google, and Anthropic, with implementation in early 2026 at Impact Level 5 (Controlled Unclassified Information). xAI also concurrently launched its Grok For Government suite (federal, state, local, national-security customers) under a GSA OneGov purchasing arrangement that gives federal agencies a structured procurement path.
+On July 14, 2025 the U.S. Department of Defense awarded contracts with a $200 million ceiling each to xAI, OpenAI, Google, and Anthropic, with implementation in early 2026 at Impact Level 5 (Controlled Unclassified Information). xAI concurrently launched its xAI for Government suite (federal, state, local, national-security customers), expanded it via a GSA OneGov purchasing arrangement on September 25, 2025 that gives federal agencies a structured procurement path, and on December 22, 2025 announced its selection by the U.S. Department of War to deliver frontier AI — the deployment the DOJ later cited in the Clean Air Act litigation (see the Southaven sub-callout).
 Source: Axios, Jul 14, 2025 · Defense News, Jul 15, 2025.

 HUMAIN (Saudi Arabia) — sovereign AI partnership